 Rehab is another cornerstone of the Adderall addiction treatment process.
-Through group therapy, individualized counseling, and a patient-specific behavioral therapies, patients address the root causes of their Adderall abuse, including their ADHD and sleep disorder, as well as the lifestyle fallout and co-occurring mental illness associated with their dependency.
+Through group therapy, individualized counseling, and patient-specific behavioral therapy, patients address the root causes of their Adderall abuse, including their ADHD and sleep disorder, as well as the lifestyle fallout and co-occurring mental illness associated with their dependency.
 Some of the more common long-term mental health issues that can emerge through Adderall addiction include severe anger, depression, anxiety, and the exacerbation of bipolar disorder and violent outbursts.
 Adderall addiction rehab can incorporate a wide range of therapies such as cognitive behavioral therapy (CBT) and dialectical behavioral therapy (DBT) as well as motivational interviewing and other modalities.

 How Do I Know If I Am Addicted to Adderall?

 The lines between normal and excessive Adderall use are easier to delineate than other types of prescription drugs like opioids and benzodiazepines; however, it can also be hard to recognize the signs of Adderall addiction in yourself or someone you care about.
-Eventually it becomes very easy to tell if someone is addicted to Adderall through factors like behavior and physical indicators.
+Eventually, it becomes very easy to tell if someone is addicted to Adderall through factors like behavior and physical indicators.

 Some clear signs of Adderall abuse include:

-- Lying and evasiveness regarding use
+- Lying and evasiveness regarding the use

 - Buying the drugs off the street

-- Reacting indignantly when confronted about use
+- Reacting indignantly when confronted about the use

 - Taking more than is prescribed